Nuitka/Nuitka/Developer_Manual.rst

 This design is intended to last.
 Regarding Types, the state is:

-   - Types are always "PyObject \*", implictely
+   - Types are always "PyObject \*", implicitly
    - The only more specific use of type is "constant", which can be used to predict some operations, conditions, etc.
    - Every operation is expected to have "PyObject \*" as result, if it is not a constant,